-Mr. Connor attends committee meetings, in full or in part, as appropriate, at the request of the committee chairs, but is not a member of any committee.
+1 Mr. Connor attends committee meetings, in full or in part, as appropriate, at the request of the committee chairs, but is not a member of any committee.

-Stephanie L. Coyles Toronto, ON, Canada Director since January 2017
+Stephanie L. Coyles Toronto, ON, Canada Director since

+January 2017 Independent

 Ms. Coyles is a corporate director.
 Her background is as a strategic consultant and advisor who has worked with a diverse clientele across North America, including retail, consumer distribution, private equity and business consulting organizations.
-She was previously Chief Strategic Officer at LoyaltyOne Co. from 2008 to 2012 and a principal at McKinsey & Company Canada from 2000 to 2008.
-In addition to the public company boards listed below, Ms. Coyles serves on the advisory board of Reliant Web Hosting Inc. and on the board of The Earth Rangers Foundation.
+She was previously Chief Strategic Officer at LoyaltyOne Co. from 2008 to 2012 and a partner at McKinsey & Company Canada from 2000 to 2008.
+In addition to the public company boards listed below, Ms. Coyles serves on the board of the Earth Rangers Foundation.
 She holds a Master in Public Policy degree.
-Ms. Coyles received the ICD.D designation from the Institute of Corporate Directors and the CERT Certificate in Cybersecurity Oversight, issued by the CERT Division of the Software Engineering Institute at Carnegie Mellon University.
+Ms. Coyles received the ICD D designation from the Institute of Corporate Directors and the CERT Certificate in Cybersecurity Oversight, issued by the CERT Division of the Software Engineering Institute at Carnegie Mellon University.

-2019 Meeting attend ance Other public company directorships Board 11 of 11 100% Corus Entertainment Inc. March 2020 - present Audit 5 of 5 100% Metro Inc. 2015 - present Governance, Nomination & Investment 2 of 2 100% Hudson's Bay Company 2019 - March 2020 Risk & Conduct Review 3 of 3 100% Postmedia Network Canada Corp.
-January - October 2016 Total 21 of 21 100% Areas of expertise • client needs, sales and distributio corporate strategy and corporate strategy. development • international business digital and data/analytics S public company
+2020 Meeting atten dance Other public company y directorships Board 19 of 19 100% Corus Entertainment Inc. 2020 - present Audit 5 of 5 100% Metro Inc. 2015 - present Governance, Investment & Conduct Review 1 2 of 2 100% Hudson's Bay Company 2019 - 2020 Governance, Nomination & Investment 1 2 of 2 100% Postmedia Network Canada Corp.
+January - October 2016 Total 28 of 28 100% Areas of expertise • client needs, sales ar ıd distribut ion corporate strategy and d development public company Current committees international business digital and data/analytics